data2health/maturity-model/RPPR.md

 |:----------|:--------------:|------------:|
 8/2019 | Vignettes for main adoption model
 8/2019 | Distribution for main adoption model
-9/2019 | Main adoption model with descritions of levels 8/2019 | Prioritized topics
+9/2019 | Main adoption model with descriptions of levels 8/2019 | Prioritized topics
 9/2019 | Community responses for top and bottom levels of maturity 9/2019 | Software requirements and validation